eminizer/pixel_templates/README.md

 4) Append: Anything to add to the end of the SQLite filenames, like "bugfix"

+5) Fullname: In case the options above are insufficient to title the files as desired, use this flag to name them anything you like.

 5) Map: Full path to the Map file mentioned above (this one does have a default, so if you've changed something, use this option)

 6) GlobalTag: GlobalTag for data run (default is set for this one too, so change it if necessary)